Leo Rover conquers the Moon once more – the final round of the Space Resources Challenge

 During the final stage, ESA encouraged the competitors to take a multi-robot approach.
 The LUVMI-XR team used three Leo Rovers and the LUVMI-X robot from Space Application Services (SAS).

-The LUVMI-XR team with their robots fleet
+The LUVMI-XR team with their robot fleet

 source: www.esric.lu